yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 Passing instances in the scope of attributes is only possible as of PHP 8.1.
 This means using attributes for complex rules like `Composite`, `Each` and `Nested` or rules that take instances as arguments, can be problematic with PHP 8.0.

-The first workaround is to upgrade to PHP 8.1 - this is not as hard as upgrading to the major version.
+The first workaround is to upgrade to PHP 8.1 - this is fairly simple since it is a minor version.
 Tools like [Rector] can ease the process of upgrading the code base by automating routine tasks.

-If this is not an option, use the other ways of providing rules, such as using rule providers:
+If this is not an option you can use rule providers like below:

 ```php
 use Yiisoft\Validator\Rule\HasLength;